The Only PCS Moving Checklist You Need: How To Maximize Your Move (and Your Savings)

 A:

 It’s important to remember that your PCS move is essentially the same as a regular move — you’ll be packing up your entire household.
-However, there are things to keep close at hand, such as your uniforms, daily essentials, and a moving binder with all your vital paperwork inside (more on that later).
+However, there are things to keep close at hand, such as your uniforms, daily essentials, and a moving binder with all your vital PCS move paperwork inside (including this PCS moving checklist, of course).

 First: What Type of PCS Move Is Right for You?